|Values are valid only on day of printing.|

 Calcitonin is a polypeptide hormone secreted by the parafollicular cells (also referred to as calcitonin cells or C-cells) of the thyroid gland.
 Malignant tumors arising from thyroid C-cells (medullary thyroid carcinoma: MTC) usually produce elevated levels of calcitonin.
 MTC is an uncommon malignant thyroid tumor, comprising <5% of all thyroid malignancies.
-Measurement of serum calcitonin is used in the follow-up of patients that have surgical removal of the thyroid gland.
+Measurement of serum calcitonin is used in the follow-up of patients who underwent surgical removal of the thyroid gland.

 Studies have reported that the measurement of calcitonin in fine-needle aspiration biopsy (FNAB)-needle washes improves the evaluation of suspicious lymph nodes in patients with a history of MTC when used in combination with cytology.
 Comparing the results of calcitonin in the needle rinse with serum calcitonin is highly recommended.
 An elevated calcitonin in the serum could falsely elevate calcitonin in the washings, if the rinse is contaminated with blood.
-In these cases only calcitonin values significantly higher than the serum should be considered as true positives.
+In these cases only calcitonin values significantly higher than the serum should be considered as true-positives.

 As an adjunct to cytologic examination of fine-needle aspiration specimens in athyrotic individuals treated for medullary thyroid carcinoma to confirm or exclude metastases in enlarged or ultrasonographically suspicious lymph nodes